Bukolaropo/LITA-CAPSTONE-PROJECT/README.md

 - Which products are top sellers

 ## Data Analysis
+---
-Here some basic lines of code or queries were used for analysis
+Here some basic lines of code or queries were used for analysis.
+Such as,

+SELECT * FROM SalesData;

+--- 1. retrieve the total sales for each product category.--- SELECT Product, SUM(Sales) AS TotalSales
+FROM SalesData
+GROUP BY Product

+EXEC sp_rename 'SalesData.TotalSales', 'Sales', 'COLUMN';